kuffel/ex_app/README.md

 This project is for my currently ongoing master thesis about `Implemetation of CI/CD for container based applications` at the FOM Dortmund.

-It contains a [Phoenix Framework](https://www.phoenixframework.org/) based project that is build by [Circle CI](https://circleci.com/) and automatically deployed to AWS.

-It has the following features:
+It contains a [Phoenix Framework](https://www.phoenixframework.org/) based project that is build by [Circle CI](https://circleci.com/) and automatically deployed to AWS, with the following features:

 - Static code analysis, formatting checks and test for every commit using GitHub actions
 - Cirlce CI pipeline with various tests for every pull request